 Finally, getting travel insurance could make your trip more enjoyable.
 Of course, it is not mandatory, and it is up to you to make this decision.
 The insurance covers anything that gets lost or damaged while traveling, including your electronic devices.

-So our last piece of advice is to read our Travel Insurance Guide.
-We compare insurance for long-term travelers, but you can use the same tips and recommendations to buy your travel insurance for days, weeks, or months.
+So our last piece of advice is don’t travel without travel insurance.
+We have been using HeyMondo and SafetyWing for years and like their extensive policy and great customer service.
+In this Travel Insurance Guide we compare insurance for long-term travelers, but you can use the same tips and recommendations to buy your travel insurance for days, weeks, or months.
 The important thing is to keep you and your valuables safe.

 Now that you know that you can bring your laptop on a plane, go ahead and plan your next adventure.